The reparative relationship...

 Dear reader, we cannot know!

-Let's say that he believed that his stance was ethical, and that he was modelling for me how to keep good boundaries.
+Let's say that he believed that his stance was ethical, and that he was modelling for me how to maintain boundaries.
 I also imagine that he imagined that he was helping me to face reality.
-Except that falls apart when we look at the facts, he was unwilling or unable to look at, or talk about what had actually happened...
+Except that falls apart when we look at the facts.
+In our sessions he was unwilling or unable to look at, or talk about any emotional undertow, or to look at the power dynamics or address what had actually happened...

 Whatever!

 I think you could also say that perhaps I wasn't willing to talk about my feelings for and with him?
-But I don't think that is so.
-Anything I said about feelings, was batted away into the long grass.
+This is because I have good boundaries.
+It isn't wise to be vulnerable with a person who has demonstrated an inability to contact and stay in contact with their feelings.
+Anything I said about my feelings related to my experience of our sessions, was batted away into the long grass by his response.
 He didn't ask questions that would open that level of communication, he didn't invite dialogue that involved feeling or sensing.

 Whatever.

+Returning to where I began.
 His statement; clients, people, do come back to see us as therapists, is true.
-Kit went onto say that if there has been any other kinds of contact in between, then the therapeutic relationship isn't the same.
+Kit went on to say that if there has been any other kinds of contact in between, then the therapeutic relationship isn't the same.

-I don't really think it is significant for me.
-The therapeutic relationship is different in SFBT, but that's a side issue for now.
+I know that it isn't significant for me.
+The therapeutic relationship is different in SFBT.
+In the postmodern modalities relationship is something instantaneous and in the present, but that's a side issue for now.

 Kit knows that for him, a dual relationship wrecks therapy.
 And I can't tell you the underlying theory for how or why, because his statements about this were not supported by his reasons.